The 6 Best Credit Building Apps to Increase Your Credit Score

 For some, a credit score is a prized achievement, with ratings stretching into the 700 or 800 value range.
 For many people though, a credit score is a number that could be improved.

-While most Americans have a credit score less than 700, obtaining a higher score can help you secure better terms on loans, including lower interest rates.
+While most Americans have an average credit score of about 716 these days, obtaining a higher score can help you secure better terms on loans, including lower interest rates.
 But what if you need help with your credit score?
 As the saying goes, is there an app for that?

 Luckily, there are indeed various apps to help you improve your credit score.
 Using an app can take time to increase your credit score, but an app can assist you with preparing for a more robust financial future.